 Nateglinide and repaglinide

 Nateglinide and repaglinide have a similar action to sulfonylureas.
 However, they are not commonly used.
-After taking a dose they quickly boost the insulin level, but the effect of each dose does not last very long.
+After taking a dose they quickly boost the insulin level but the effect of each dose does not last very long.
 Each dose is taken shortly before main meals (and a dose omitted if you miss a meal).
-One of these drugs may be an option if you have meals at irregular times.
+One of these medicines may be an option if you have meals at irregular times.
 However, a sulfonylurea is generally preferred as a first choice to boost the level of insulin throughout the day.
 As with sulfonylureas, possible side-effects include weight gain and hypoglycaemia.
 (See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

 Side-effects are uncommon and are usually mild.
 They may include feeling sick or having wind (flatulence).
 If you take vildagliptin then there is a slight risk of liver damage.
 Therefore, you should have a blood test to check on your liver function before starting it and then at regular intervals.
 (See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

-Possible problems with thiazolidinediones
+Possible problems with pioglitazone

 You should not take these medicines if you have heart failure, as this can worsen.
 There is also a slight risk of liver damage.
 Therefore, you should have a blood test to check on your liver function before starting these medicines.
 The blood test is then repeated at regular intervals.
 Some weight gain is a common side-effect, probably due to fluid retention.
 Hypoglycaemia is an uncommon side-effect.
 Other possible side-effects are uncommon.
 (See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)